Top 10 cultural experiences in Alberta

 Where: At 103A Avenue, between 97 Street and 99 Street.

-What: Set to open in late 2017 or early 2018, the brand new Royal Alberta Museum (RAM) in the heart of Edmonton's downtown Arts District will be every bit as dazzling as its 48-year-old predecessor in the Glenora neighbourhood - just twice the size.
-With an estimated price tag of $375 million, works are close to finishing at the 419,000-square-foot facility.
-And so begins the mammoth task of boxing-up and moving the supersized collection of Alberta's natural and cultural history objects (around 2.1 million) to what will be the largest museum in Western Canada - and the province’s greatest cultural attraction.
-Until then, the museum remains closed.
+What: Royal Alberta Museum (RAM) in the heart of Edmonton's downtown Arts District is every bit as dazzling as its 48-year-old predecessor in the Glenora neighbourhood - just twice the size.
+With an estimated price tag of $375 million, this is the largest museum in Western Canada - and the province’s greatest cultural attraction.

 Whyte Museum of the Canadian Rockies, Banff